petrukhnov/reflection-toolbox/personal/readme.md

 # Personal development

-By creating a better version of yourself on a daily basis, we get better opportunities, interesting challenges and feeling of success.
+By creating a better version of ourselves on a daily basis, we get better opportunities, interesting challenges and feeling of success.

 It is important to get regular feedback how our goals and results fit together.